MustafaKaganSimsek/HW2_SiparisUygulamasi/README.md

 # HW2_SiparisUygulamasi

- Patika.dev DefineX Java Spring Practicum third week, first homework
+ Patika.dev DefineX Java Spring Practicum third week, second homework

 ## About Project

- An application where a customer can create orders, save and view their invoices
+ An application where a customer can create orders, save and view their invoices.
 * Java 17
 * Maven